BarbatosV2/LeagueMiniMap/README.md

 I recommand you to edit these code region for your needs.

 ```
-screen_width = 2560  # Replace with your screen's actual width
-screen_height = 1440  # Replace with your screen's actual height

 # Define the region for the bottom-right corner (1080p size)
 region = {
     "top": screen_height - 720,  # Y-coordinate (start from bottom)